What is Mavyret?

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (including St. John's wort) you are taking or plan to take.
 Mavyret may affect the way other medicines or products work, and other medicines or products may affect how Mavyret works.
 Ask your health care provider if there are interactions between Mavyret and the other medicines you take.

 Ask your health care provider about possible side effects from Mavyret.
 Your health care provider will tell you what to do if you have side effects.

 Take Mavyret according to your health care provider’s instructions.
 Your health care provider will tell you how much Mavyret to take and when to take it.
 Before you start Mavyret and each time you get a refill, read any printed information that comes with your medicine.

 How should Mavyret be stored?

 - Store Mavyret tablets and pellets at or below 86°F (30°C).

 - Keep Mavyret in the container that it came in and keep the container tightly closed.

 - Do not use Mavyret if the original seal over the container is broken or missing.

 - Throw away Mavyret that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.